-Many religious believers live their entire lives without learning much about other people’s faith.
+Many believers live their entire lives without learning much about other people’s religion.
 Maybe some people avoid interreligious dialogue because they think they already know their religion is true.
 Maybe some people fear that such exchanges might somehow change them and they don’t want change.

 In this episode we’re joined by Catherine Cornille.
 She’s a Catholic theologian at Boston College and an enthusiastic supporter of interreligious dialogue.
 We’re talking about her book, The Impossibility of Interreligious Dialogue.

 If you’ve ever wanted to have better conversations with people of different faiths—or even with people of your own faith who see things differently—this episode is for you.
 Cornille identifies behaviors to cultivate when talking to people who see things differently.
 She says interreligious dialogue can teach us so much about other religions, but also so much more about our own.

 Special thanks to our friends at Brigham Young University’s Wheatley Institution, who invited Dr. Cornille to deliver last year’s Truman G. Madsen Lecture on the Eternal Man.